sodapopcan/vim-twiggy/README.md

 ### Merging and Rebasing

 With your cursor on a branch, `m` merges it into the current branch.
-With your cursor on a local branch, `M` will merge its tracking branch into the current branch.
+With your cursor on a local branch, `M` will merge its tracked remote into the current branch.
 Use `r` and `R` for rebasing.  `F` fetches the branch under the cursor.

 `u` aborts a merge or rebase.